zbirow/Pokemon-Legends-Z-A-Tools/README.md

 6. The script then iterates through this sorted map and "slices" the `data.trpfs` file, saving each piece under its original name and path.

 ## Unpack
-### **The current program is a brute-force method.
-It's designed to better analyze the file structure.
-Once I finish the analysis, I'll provide a revised program for extracting the files.
-I'll also provide full file structure commentary.**

 Use `trpfs_unpack.py`